Selfship Q&A

 How did your f/o first take to learning about you?
 Did they ask you questions outright?
 Observe you when the two of you were together?
 Word of mouth from others?
 Or even something else?

-Since he is mute, Jason learned about April solely through observation.
-Ever since he captured the girl, he always keeps a close eye on her.
-He catches on to her discomfort or perceived pleasure.
-Unbeknownst to Jason, however, much of this pleasure is feigned.
+Since he is mute, he would not be asking any questions.
+Jason learned about April solely through observation.
+Ever since he captured the girl, he always kept a close eye on her.
+Much of the time, he is either ignorant or oblivious to her discomfort.
+Unbeknownst to Jason, however, much of her pleasure is feigned.
 His childlike mind lacks the awareness to see through it.

 Is your f/o tough all around or do they have a secret soft side?
 Are they embarrassed to be soft around you?

 As shown in Part II, Jason absolutely has a softer side.
 Ginny triggered this side by imitating his mother, Pamela Voorhees.
-In April’s case, I highly doubt this “soft” side of Jason would fully translate as such.
+For April, though, I think this sort of softness could never present in a pleasant way.
 As I stated, Jason would be rough and lack a lot of awareness.
 Even in moments where Jason believes he is expressing affection, he would likely only further traumatize his victim.

 How clingy is your f/o?
 Are they okay with short absences or do they follow you around like a puppy?